What is a protective hairstyle?

 There are a lot of misconceptions about protective styles.
 Here’s the truth.

-- Protective styles are not the only way to grow your hair.
-Your hair is still growing when it’s not in a protective style.
-The true keys to growth are care and consistency, which you can give your hair no matter what style it’s in.
+No, there are so many ways to grow your hair!
+Your hair is still growing when it’s not in a protective style, and it doesn't magically start growing faster when you install a protective style.
+The secret to hair growth is care and consistency, which you can give your hair no matter what style it’s in.

-- Protective styles are not automatically good for your hair!
+This is also a myth.
 In order for a protective style to do its work, it has to be carefully installed, maintained, and refreshed.
+Sometimes protective styles can do more damage than protection.

-- Don’t tie up your hair too tightly (this can happen with cornrows, flat twists, box braids, etc.) Tight styles cause breakage and hair loss over time.
+- Don’t install the protective style too tightly (this can happen with cornrows, flat twists, box braids, etc.) Tight styles cause breakage and hair loss.

 - Don’t forget about your actual hair, especially if you wear a wig, crochet braids, or hair extensions.
 It still needs to be moisturized, washed, and taken care of regularly.